studiohyperset/confection-web-component/README.md

 Need help getting started?
 See [confection.io/quick-start/wss](https://confection.io/quick-start/wss) Need an account?
 Set one up @ [https://dashboard.confection.io/register](dashboard.confection.io/register) (It's free.)

-Confection collects, stores, and distributes data in a way that's unaffected by client-side disruptions involving cookies, cross-domain scripts, and device IDs.
-It's also compliant with global privacy laws so it’s good for people too.

 ## Usage
 Add the script to the any webpage.